-Mark Aspiazu was born and raised in New Orleans.
+Mark was born and raised in New Orleans.
 He graduated from Jesuit High school and then got his Bachelor’s degree in Psychology from the University of New Orleans.
 It was there that he realized that the for-profit education industry just wasn’t for him.
 His passion was New Orleans history, food and cocktails.
 Mark spent his weekends showing people around the city wishing he could do it full time.
 So he did.
 In 2014 he got his tour guide license and in December of 2015 he decide to make the leap from Campus President to full-time New Orleans tour guide and he hasn’t looked back since.

 James grew up in rural Mississippi – the blues, the Mississippi River, and Southern folklore are all in his blood.
 At an early age, he set his sights on the big city of New Orleans.
 Following in the footsteps of an ancestor (a riverboat captain from the 1870s), he headed south and upon arriving in New Orleans knew immediately he had found his lifelong home.
-A tour guide for the better part of a decade, James now boasts degrees in literature and French history as well as an encyclopedic knowledge of his adopted city’s history, culture, and legends.
-As a Voodoo practitioner and paranormal investigator, James has been featured on Travel Channel’s “Haunted USA,” interviewed on podcasts from the UK to Malaysia, and acted as a consultant for theatrical productions, novels, and even television shows like NCIS: New Orleans.
+A tour guide for the better part of a decade, James now boasts degrees in English literature and French history as well as an encyclopedic knowledge of his adopted city’s history, culture, and legends.
+As a Voodooist and paranormal investigator, James has been featured on Travel Channel’s Haunted USA, interviewed on podcasts from the UK to Malaysia, and acted as a consultant for theatrical productions, novels, and even television shows like NCIS: New Orleans.

 Alexandra is originally from the small plantation town of St. Francisville, Louisiana, just a short drive north of New Orleans.
 At fifteen years old her first job was giving tours of the haunted Myrtles Plantation, and since then her passion for discovering and sharing Louisiana history and culture has been unquenchable.
 She moved down the Mississippi to pursue degrees in Theatre Arts and Communication at Loyola University in New Orleans – a city whose eccentricities and debauchery suited her so well she has since proudly called it home.
 In addition to leading tours, Alexandra enjoys acting for live theatre and film.
 In her free time, Alexandra enjoys freelance writing, trying new restaurants and bars, making terrible jokes and playing with her dog.

-Theresa’s Louisiana roots run deep, with a grandfather from French Canada who was stationed in New Orleans with the US Navy, and a grandmother who immigrated to New Orleans from Sicily in the 1940s.
+Theresa has Louisiana roots that run deep, with a grandfather from French Canada who was stationed in New Orleans with the US Navy, and a grandmother who immigrated to New Orleans from Sicily in the 1940s.
 Born in Baltimore, MD, she moved back and forth to New Orleans as part of a Navy family.
 After living back in New Orleans for 9 years and working as a bartender, she was regularly giving recommendations to tourists and finally decided to make tour guiding her career path.
 She now spends her time reading, visiting museums, and attending educational workshops.
 If you came back to New Orleans 40 years from now, you’d likely still find her giving tours!
 In her free time, she travels extensively and volunteers with the LASPCA and the Foundation for Homeless Cats.
 She and her fiancé (another Navy fella!) reside fairly close to the French Quarter in the Bywater neighborhood.